A guide to lunch in Brighton and Hove

 One of the oldest and longest serving restaurants in Brighton.
 Cosy and intimate, it is perfect for a quiet exchange of gossip or business and serves the finest local seafood from the Brighton shores.
 Has spacious terrace and oyster bar and is based in a trio of former fishermen’s cottages.
 Fine dining from a time gone by.

 Located in the trendy area of Jubilee Square, Chilli Pickle offers lunch with a bit of a kick.
 Indian cuisine served up in a setting which is unique and ‘little bit boutique’.
 Recipient of several awards, Chilli Pickle are dedicated to providing authentic Indian food, in a variety of innovative ways.
 Not got time to for a proper sit down lunch?
 Try their street food cart or take away from the Chilli Pickle Canteen.

 One of the longest standing Japanese restaurants in Brighton and Hove.
 Huge on freshness, they consistently provide outstanding Japanese cuisine.
 The setting is in an old Regency building opposite the Pavilion side of the Brighton Dome, yet inside is contemporary and minimalist.
 Considered one of the best Japanese restaurants in the area.

 Isaac At BN1 4EW (Saturday only)

 But isn’t it only open at night you ask?
 Why yes that has been the case but Isaac At now opens it’s doors for a Saturday lunch service with two sittings – 12.30 and 2.30pm.
-Serving a 3-course menu similar in style to their evening fare it’s a chance to sample some fantastic dishes at only £29 per head.
-Isaac At will only be taking bookings for Saturday lunch over the phone so please call: 07765934740.
-Lunch Review
+Serving a 3-course menu similar in style to their evening fare it’s a chance to sample some fantastic dishes for £35 per head.
+Book online here.

 Grow 40 BN1 4AL